ruggeromontesi/dematic-homework-2021-bookstorage/README.md

 # bookstorage
-Project for the interview with Dematic
+Project for the interview with Dematic.
+The project was created in March 2021 and later on refactored to improve code